ByungHakHwang/funsearch-winterschool/README.md

 1. Prepare your laptop.

-2. (If you will use your own server) Check to be able to use Docker and git.
+2. (If you are using your own server) Verify that Docker and Git are installed and working.
-(If you will use AWS servers) Check your ssh connection.
+   (If you are using AWS servers) Verify that your SSH connection works.
+   If your OS is Windows, OpenSSH should be available.

-3. Recommend to use VSCode.
+3. It is recommended to use VS Code.

-4. Create your wandb API at https://wandb.ai/.
+4. Create your W&B API key at https://wandb.ai/.

 ### On AWS server